 - A step by step guide to implementing prohibition of corporal punishment, in line with the Convention on the Rights of the Child

 - Implementing the ban on corporal punishment in domestic settings in the best interests of the child

 - Effective campaigning to raise awareness of the law, children's right to protection from corporal punishment

 - Parenting programmes and the promotion of non-violent discipline options for parents and other carers

 - Guidance for service providers in different fields such as health, education and social services

-Register for the conference and read more about the initiative, national partners and activities on the project site:
+Full reports of the national consultations are now available.
+Read the reports and more about the initiative, national partners and activities on the project website: